Reference: 160403-500G

 Regenerating properties.

-Dari, also known as sorghum, millet, is a variety of seeds that is attached to millet varieties.
-The dari has the size of the hemp seed.
-The seed is native to the warm regions of Australia, Asia, Africa and South America.
-There are three varieties: white, yellow and red-brown dari.
-It should be noted that light dari is given more value than red-brown dari.
-As far as the food value in particular is concerned, there is not the slightest difference.
-In addition, the red-brown dari is well appreciated by agapornis.
+Dari, also known as sorghum or millet, is a variety of grain that is related to millet varieties.
+Dari is the size of a hemp seed.
+The grain originates from the warm regions of Australia, Asia, Africa, and South America.
+There are three varieties: white dari, yellow dari, and reddish-brown dari.
+It is noteworthy that more value is attributed to light dari than to reddish-brown dari.
+Regarding nutritional value, there is not the slightest difference.
+Furthermore, reddish-brown dari is well appreciated by lovebirds.
 Dari can be compared to wheat in terms of starch content.
-The seed has a favorable composition of amino acids.
-The protein present in the dari has a particularly high leucine content.
+The seed has a favourable composition of amino acids.
+The protein present in dari has a particularly high leucine content.

 Peeled peanuts are treats highly appreciated by parrots.